 -

-Keep your folder structure shallow and rely on metadata for filtering, reporting, and search.
+Keep your folder structure shallow and rely on metadata and tags for filtering, reporting, and search.

 -